delta-io/delta/PROTOCOL.md

  - **Set of applications-specific transactions** that have been successfully committed to the table

 ## File Types
-A Delta table is stored within a directory and is composed of four different types of files.
+A Delta table is stored within a directory and is composed of five different types of files.

 Here is an example of a Delta table with three entries in the commit log, stored in the directory `mytable`.
 ```